hubmapconsortium/ingest-validation-tools/docs/imc/README.md

 - [📝 TSV template](https://raw.githubusercontent.com/hubmapconsortium/ingest-validation-tools/master/docs/imc/imc-metadata.tsv): Alternative for metadata entry.
 - [💻 Source code](https://github.com/hubmapconsortium/ingest-validation-tools/edit/master/src/ingest_validation_tools/table-schemas/level-2/imc.yaml): Make a PR to update this doc.

+IMC submissions require metadata on the antibodies used in the assay to be provided in an Antibodies TSV.
+For IMC, the `channel_id` is the name of the metal tag on the corresponding antibody.
+The other fields function the same way for all assays using antibodies.
+For more information, see the [Antibodies TSV documentation](../antibodies).
 ## Table of contents
 <details><summary>Provenance</summary>